Can I install a Ranorex Agent on a virtual machine?

 The configuration file should be visible in the list.

-- Include the configuration file to the project.
+- Include the configuration file in the project.

 - Open Properties pane for the file.